nmchunu753-wq/Brightlearn-Healthcare-EDA-Assignment/README.md

 ## 📓 Notebook Structure

-The notebook is divided into 10 sections following the BrightLearn brief:

 | Section | Description | Marks |
 |---|---|---|
 | 01 | Data Overview — shape, dtypes, sample | 10 |